catchygit/openvino_notebooks/recipes/meter_reader/README.md

 ```

 This will run the application with the specified arguments.
 Replace "data/test.jpg" with the path to your input image.
-The result images will be exported to same fold of test image.
+The result images will be exported to the same test image folder.
 You can also run the [203-meter-reader.ipynb](../../notebooks/203-meter-reader/203-meter-reader.ipynb) to learn more about the inference process.

 Congratulations!
 You have successfully set up and run the Automatic Industrial Meter Reading application with OpenVINO™.